What is sociology A level about?

 Embracing the whole of society, sociology is, by its nature, an incredibly wide subject, ranging from why Britain's religious cult movements are growing to why women in Tibet marry more than one man.
 This course offers a wide range of fascinating topics to explore society and its impact on us.

-The course is made up of one compulsory unit at AS which is Education with research methods.
-At A level the compulsory unit is Crime and Deviance with research methods.
-There are two optional units each year which are Families and Households at AS and Beliefs in Society at A level.
+The course is made up of two compulsory units at which are Education with research methods and Crime and Deviance with theory and Methods There are two optional units each year which are Families and Households and Mass Media.

 Why take Sociology?

 What Skills will I acquire?

 Sociology is an excellent complement to other subjects in social sciences and humanities, such as Government and Politics, Psychology, History and Health and Social Care, but it also provides a good balance if your other subjects are mainly science-based.

 The entry requirements for Sociology are 5 GCSE grades and grades 5 plus including English.
 It is desirable but not compulsory to have History and/ or geography included in this 5 as the skills you will have learnt at GCSE with help at A level.

 If you want to get an idea of what it is like researching crime and deviance, try 'Gang Leader for a Day: A Rogue Sociologist Crosses the Line' (Venkatesh, published by Allen Lane); an excellent book on gang culture in Britain that is a riveting read is ‘Among the Hoods’ by Harriet Sergeant.
 Other recommended reading: ‘Chavs: The Demonisation of the Working Class’ by Owen Jones; ‘Living Dolls: The Return of Sexism’ by Natasha Walter.